aichemydev/Wring_docs/docs/TG Smart Observer/view.md

 # View Test

-After recording and sending the test to the server, go to `View Test` page.
+After recording and sending the test to the server, go to View Test page.
+Here you can see the results of recording.
+You can also send this test directly to your account.

 ![Quikly Dashboard](/img/NewTest.png)